-Mr. Wince Highshaw Monroe City Marshal Monroe, Louisiana
+Mr. Wince Highshaw, Monroe City Marshal Monroe, Louisiana

-We have audited the accompanying financial statements of the governmental activities and each major fund of the Monroe City Marshal, a component unit of the City of Monroe, as of and for the year ended April 30, 2007, which collectively comprise the Monroe City Marshal's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Monroe City Marshal, a component unit of the City of Monroe, as of and for the year ended April 30, 2008, which collectively comprise the Monroe City Marshal's basic financial statements as listed in the Table of Contents.
 These financial statements are the responsibility of the Monroe City Marshal.
 Our responsibility is to express an opinion on these financial statements based on our audit.